top of page

 Quiet Period:

-During the quiet period, coaches may not watch athletes compete or visit their high schools.
+During the quiet period, coaches are not permitted to watch athletes compete or visit their high schools.
 Coaches can only meet with athletes or their parents on the college's campus.
 However, coaches can still communicate with recruits via phone calls, text messages, emails, and social media.

 Dead Period:

 A dead period is the most restrictive time for recruiting.
-During a dead period, college coaches cannot have any in-person contact with recruits and their parents, either on or off the college campus.
-Coaches cannot watch recruits play, practice, or visit their high schools.
+During a dead period, college coaches are prohibited from having any in-person contact with recruits and their parents, either on or off the college campus.
+Coaches are not allowed to watch recruits play, practice, or visit their high schools.
 However, coaches can still communicate with recruits via phone calls, text messages, emails, and social media.

 Evaluation Period: